 If you have an iPhone, there’s a cool trick you can use for call reminders: tell Siri to remind you to call someone who’s already in your contacts list, and you can call directly from the lock screen.
-Android’s Call Reminder app provides similar functionality.
+Android’s Call Reminder app [No Longer Available] provides similar functionality.

 Boomerang is a popular Gmail extension that can return emails to your inbox and even lets you schedule automatic follow-ups.
 Rebump and LeadCooker are two other Gmail extensions that give you similar functionality.

 With all of these options, you’re sure to find (or create) something that works for you.
 Just make sure that you have something that’s going to work.
 Trying to remember it all just isn’t going to cut it.

 3. Pick the Right Dates and Times